-Shale plays are important source of unconventional hydrocarbons.
-Seismic data play a substantial role in unconventional prospects, and in particular in identification of sweet spots.
+Shales are important source of unconventional hydrocarbons.
+Seismic data play a substantial role in unconventional prospects, particular in identification of sweet spots.
 Traditionally, they are used to interpret structural horizons, delineate seismic scale discontinuities, and to extract many valuable attributes.

-But seismic data can also be used for horizontal well planning in shale plays, and to support procedure of hydraulic fracturing.
-In these procedures, understanding of the stress and its orientation is critical.
-Nowadays state-of-the-art methods of seismic data processing make it possible to extract from seismic data many pieces of information not used so far - e.g. azimuthal anisotropy and diffraction image.
-It is connected with the possibility to identify structures much smaller than the seismic wavelength, based on theories of effective medium and seismic waves scattering.
+But seismic data can also be used for horizontal well planning, and to support procedure of hydraulic fracturing.
+In these procedures, understanding magnitude of stress and its orientation is critical.

+Nowadays, state-of-the-art methods of seismic data processing make it possible to extract from seismic data many pieces of information not used so far - e.g. azimuthal anisotropy and diffraction image.
+It is connected with the possibility to identify structures much smaller than the seismic wavelength, based on theories developed in theoretical physics: effective medium and scattering of seismic waves.

-Seismic azimuthal anisotropy can be an indicator of directions of stress and fractures.
-Directions of fractures strike as well as maximum and minimum stress can be determined in the case of P-waves, based on phenomena of azimuthal variation of kinematic (travel time, NMO velocity) and dynamic (amplitude) attributes of the events in full azimuth CRP gathers.
-In case of S-waves in anisotropic medium the phenomena of wave splitting is an additional source of information.
+Seismic azimuthal anisotropy can be an indicator of orientation of stress and fractures.
+Directions of fractures' strike as well as maximum and minimum stress can be determined in the case of P-waves, based on phenomena of azimuthal variation of kinematic (travel time, NMO velocity) and dynamic (amplitude) attributes of the events in full azimuth CRP gathers.